gstarr/gstarr.github.io/writing.md

 permalink: /writing/
 ---

-*These are **selected works**.
+*These are <b>selected works</b>.
 If you are a completionist and would like to binge read everything I've ever done, please check out my [contently page](http://grahamstarr.contently.com/)*

 ##Journalism